 How to bet on Football

 The beautiful game is loved by millions worldwide and as well as enjoying the action on the field, betting on football is also hugely popular.
-From fun single bets on a first goal scorer to big accas that can bring home life changing amounts of money, we all bet differently and all have our own unique ways when it comes to the selections we choose and the bet types and betting markets we use.
+From fun single bets on a first goal scorer to big accas that can bring big returns, we all bet differently and all have our own unique ways when it comes to the selections we choose and the bet types and betting markets we use.
 However, what about those new to betting on football, how do you actually bet on football?
 Ask 100 people and you’ll get a multitude of different answers, so we are not actually going to tell you how to bet on football as that is all subjective.
 What we are going to do is explain some of the ways in which you can bet on football, enough to get you started on the journey that is football betting.

 Types of Football Bet